Table of Contents

 - Checks the maturation, development and functions of the male accessory sex organs such as vas deferens, epididymis, seminal vesicles, urethra, prostate gland, etc.

-Apart from sexual health, this hormone is also involved in maintaining the body metabolism, our insulin sensitivity, and possibly our body composition.
+Apart from sexual health, this hormone is also involved in maintaining the body’s metabolism, insulin sensitivity, and possibly body composition.

 Also Refer: Hormones and Hormonal Disorders

 In women, there is a fluctuation in hormonal levels during the menstrual cycle.
 The changes in the hormonal levels vary with the sex and age of an individual.
 The level of hormonal production decreases with age.

 As per medical records, the level of hormonal production increases during pregnancy and will be higher when a person is pregnant with a male fetus.

 Causes for the changes in hormonal levels include: